erlydtl/erlydtl/README.markdown

 #### release tags

-Whenever *master* is deemed stable with a nice set of additions/changes, it may be up for a new release.
+Whenever *master* is deemed stable with a nice set of additions/changes, it is merged with stable for a new release.

 As we're still going for the big 1.0 release, breaking changes **may** be introduced also on minor release bumps; but after that, we'll stick